hidetatz/hidetatz.github.io/data/drafts/how-to-get-along-with-slo-error-budget.md

 For example, SLA of AWS compute service[^2] is defined as Uptime.
 When Uptime is under 99.99% (and above 99.0%), 10% refund can be given.
 GCP[^3], Azure[^4], Datadog[^5] and more services have SLA.

-Developers or SRE doesn't have to get involved in defining SLA.
+Developers or SRE don't have to get involved in defining SLA.
 Because SLA is more close to business and product side.
 Their target is usually SLO.
 The relation between SLO and SLA will be described later.

 ## SLI